 Expert Joe Worthy shares guidelines for organizing a Readers Theater as well as how to introduce it to students.

 Use Poems to Increase Reading Fluency

 Engage struggling readers with these poetry-based lessons designed to supplement core reading or small-group instruction.

-How one teacher uses poetry to increase her students' fluency, get their attention, and inspire them.
+Teacher tips for using poetry to increase fluency, get students' attention, and inspire young writers.